mdekaa/mdekaa/README.md

 <!-- Introduction -->
 ##  hey, i'm maharnav

-i'm an aspiring software engineer with a passion for developing innovative web applications and learning new tech everyday. also, a huge chess enthusiast.
+software dev with a passion for developing innovative web applications and learning new tech everyday. also, a huge chess enthusiast.

 <!-- About Me -->